Let the Summer Camping Begin

 “We don’t get huge amounts of use here,” noted Oregon State Parks and Recreation Manager Pete Marvin.
 “You often have the place pretty much to yourself and that makes it nice.”

 The waterway surrounding Whalen Island is called Sandlake and it is shallow throughout, averaging just 2 feet deep at flood tide.
 The estuary wraps around the island on the high tide and that is the time you will find paddlers like Marcus Hinz launching kayak excursions to explore the parkland.
 “I like to bring folks here to enjoy the quiet, serene and secluded nature of the waterway,” said Hinz.

 Hinz is a co-owner of Kayak Tillamook and he leads tours for a company that specializes in coastal estuary trips: “You don’t see many people here because it’s too shallow for motorized boats.”

 Hinz adds that Sandlake’s isolation means paddlers should be prepared to handle any issue that might arise on the water.
 “Even though it is a shallow waterway, there are deeper parts and the tide does recede out into the ocean.
 So it’s important to wear your life jackets, bring an extra paddle, basic first aid and a communication device in case you get into trouble.”

 Whalen Island is tucked between two landmark coastal features: Cape Lookout to the north, a massive forested headland that juts more than two-miles out to sea.
 Plus, Cape Kiwanda is to the south with its landmark Haystack Rock just offshore.

-Tillamook County manages Whalen Island Campground’s eight acres that offers 30 sites for tents or trailer.
-There are no water or electricity hooks ups, so your rig must be self-contained.
+Tillamook County manages Whalen Island Campground’s eight acres that offers 30 sites for tents or trailer, without hook ups.

 Let’s Go Camping